The History Room

 and we believe it makes the finest cider!!

-The other interesting thing is that cider in
+The other interesting thing

 those

 days was a totally seasonal activity.
-It took one whole year for
+It took one whole year

 the cycle to repeat itself and nobody thought of trying to make cider